davidfekke/fek.io/src/blog/2021-12-27/top-5-programming-languages-to-learn-in-2022.md

 cover_image: "./clement-helardot.jpg"
 ---

 Every computer programmer/software engineer should learn a new programming language each year.
 In the book the Pragmatic Programmer, the book postulates that everyone should try to learn a new programming language each year.
-I decided to compile a list of languages that if you are not really familiar with, you might be interested iun learning more about the language.
+I decided to compile a list of languages that if you are not really familiar with, you might be interested in learning more about the language.

 ## 10: Shell Scripting